dahoum/Nursery/Cooperative/README.md

 This is my research into cooperative forms business organisation, especially in the areas of (Innovation Driven) Professional Services.

-## IT Research and Development Cooperative
+## Research and Development Cooperative

 ### Vision